mzmine/mzmine_documentation/docs/contribute_docu_template.md

 # **Markdown template to create online documentation for a processing module**

-To facilitate a consistent contribution to the MZmine onlined documentation from new users, please refer to the present Markdown template.
+To facilitate a consistent contribution to the MZmine online documentation from new users, please refer to the present Markdown template.
 Changes in the structure are of course allowed, but will have to be justified in the pull request.

 ---
 <br><br>